spyder-ide/spyder-docs/doc/basic-first-aid.rst

 Debugging and patching
 ======================

-If you know your way around Python, you can often diagnose and even fix Spyder issues yourself.
+If you know your way around Python, you can often diagnose and even fix Spyder issues yourself, since the IDE is written in the same language you use in it.
 You can explore the error messages you're receiving and Spyder's inner workings with the :guilabel:`Internal Console`, available under the menu item :menuselection:`View --> Panes --> Internal Console`.

 .. image:: images/basic-first-aid/basic-first-aid-internal-console.png